-- Faster Heating Rapidly boil water with GE's most powerful induction element.
+- Faster Heating Rapidly boil water with our most powerful induction element.
 Utilizes an electromagnetic field to heat food and boil water faster than gas or electric cooktops.

 - Cool to the Touch Induction technology heats only the pan, so the rest of the cooktop remains cool.
 This is a great feature for households with children.